Table of Contents

 Criminal records certificate

 This is document is a MUST, and is covered in our post on obtaining criminal records certificate.
+It is also known as Police verification certificate in many countries I highly recommend reading the linked article separately to know in detail about this Tier 2 visa document.

 TB clearance certificate